Skip to Content

 That means they are the most crowded and the most expensive.

-I think many people also road trip to this area with their campers during the summer.
+Many people also go on road trips to this area with their campers during the summer.

 We saw a lot of them with license plates from everywhere!